hriva/random-forest-v-svm/README.md

 ./.venv/bin/activate
 pip install -r requirements.txt
 ```
-## Running the Project

-1. Download the data set (not in this repo).
+2. Download the data set (not in this repo) to the working directory.
 > Yout need a kaggle account to download the data set.
 https://www.kaggle.com/datasets/subhajournal/phishingemails/download?datasetVersionNumber=1

-3. Unzip the dataset.
+4. Unzip the dataset.
 ```sh
 # this creates a directory and extracts there.
 unzip archive.zip -d data
 ```

-2. Run the notebook.
+5. Run the notebook.